Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Clustering Method

-GEE first converts every node into a scaled one-hot vector: if node $i$ belongs to community $k$, the entry $W_{ik}$ equals $1/n_k$; Otherwise, it is $0$.
+Here, when node $i$ belongs to community $k$, the entry $W_{ik}$ equals $1/n_k$; Otherwise, it is $0$.
 Consequently, each column of $W$ sums up to $1$ and can be interpreted as a probability distribution over the nodes in that community.

-Multiplying $A$ by $W$ yields the final embedding matrix $Z$.
-The $i$-th row $Z_i$ summarizes how strongly node $i$ is connected to all $K$ clusters, while the $k$-th column $Z_{\cdot k}$ serves as a ‘prototype’ vector for the community $k$ in the adjacency space.
+Eventually, the $i$-th row $Z_{i \cdot}$ summarizes how strongly node $i$ is connected to all communities, with the $k$-th column $Z_{\cdot k}$ indicating connectivity to community $k$.
+An interesting property of GEE is that its embedding dimension naturally matches the number of communities $K$, eliminating the need to manually select an embedding dimension.

 In the clustering task, we adopt the unsupervised version of GEE.
-The procedure starts with a random label vector, then repeats: \begin{enumerate} \item compute node embeddings with the supervised GEE, and \item run $k$-means on the embeddings to update the labels. \end{enumerate}

-The loop ends when the labels stop changing or when the maximum number of iterations $M$ is reached.
+The procedure starts with a random label vector, then repeats: \begin{enumerate} \item compute node embeddings with the supervised GEE, and \item run $k$-means on the embeddings to update the labels. \end{enumerate} The loop ends when the labels stop changing or when the maximum number of iterations $M$ is reached.
 Formally, the whole routine can be viewed as a function $F^{u}_{GEE}(A, k, M)$: